 Analysis has shown that the true potential of the scanner solution can only be realised when it is based upon a standardised and stable declaration processing and inspection environment.
-As the customs environment becomes modernised, it provides the ideal opportunity to fully exploit the potential of non-intrusive inspection capability provided by the scanner.

-In 2012/13, SARS plans to roll out a cargo scanner to the Beitbridge border post as it represents a substantial portion of land modality volumes and has been identified as a smuggling 'hotspot'.
-The roll-out of the scanner will bolster enforcement activities at the border and across the region.
+As the customs environment becomes modernised, it provides the ideal opportunity to fully exploit the potential of non-intrusive inspection capability provided by a scanner.
+In 2012/13 SARS plans to roll out a cargo scanner to the Beitbridge border post as it represents a substantial portion of land modality volumes and has been identified as a smuggling 'hotspot'.
+The roll-out of the scanner will bolster enforcement activities at the border and across the region, and help to address the risk posed by illicit smuggling of goods through our ports of entry.